RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 Examples
 ********

-In the list bellow you will find examples of remote control and C algorithms.
-This examples are covering all basic Red Pitaya functionalities such as:
+In the list below you will find examples of remote control and C algorithms.
+These examples cover all basic Red Pitaya functionalities, such as:

     - signal generation
     - signal acquisition